-A spherical active colloidal particle of radius $b$ is immersed in a Newtonian fluid of viscosity $\eta$ at temperature $T$ at height $h$ above an infinite planar no-slip wall (Fig.~\ref{fig:langevin_schematic}).
-The particle is confined in a harmonic optical trap of stiffness $k$ whose centre $\lambda(t)$ is the control parameter.
-The task is to move $\lambda$ from $\lambda_i = H_0 b$ to $\lambda_f = (H_0 + \Delta H)b$ in a fixed time $t_f$ while minimising the mean thermodynamic work.
-We restrict attention to the wall-normal direction $h$, which captures the dominant physics of wall-proximity effects.
+A spherical active colloidal particle of radius $b$ is immersed in a Newtonian fluid of viscosity $\eta$ at temperature $T$ at height $h$ above an infinite planar no-slip wall.
+A schematic is given in Fig.~(\ref{fig:langevin_schematic}).
+The particle is confined in a harmonic optical trap of stiffness $k$ whose center $\lambda(t)$ is the control parameter.
+Explicitly, the potential is given as: